VictorTeixeiraS/projects/projects/build-local-dev-environment-python/12-bookbot_read/readme.md

 ## Read the book

-Change `main.py` so that instead of printing "hello world", it reads the contents of the frankenstein text and prints it all to the console.
+Change `main.py` so that instead of printing "hello world", it reads the contents of the "frankenstein.txt" and prints it *all* to the console.

 ## Hints